 What Is a Great Circle Route?
 Why Flight Paths Look Curved

 Pull up the moving map on a long flight and you will notice something odd.
 The little plane is not flying in a straight line to its destination.
-On the India to North America routes I take, it curves up towards the North Pole, drifts over Russia or Greenland, then comes down the far side.
+On the India to North America routes, it curves up towards the North Pole, drifts over Russia or Greenland, then comes down the far side.
 It looks like a detour.
 It is actually the shortest way there.

 World map comparing the Delhi to New York great-circle route, which arcs north over the Arctic, with the straight line drawn on a flat map